3 Free Trams Plus a Monorail on The Las Vegas Strip (Routes & Stops)

 The famous Las Vegas Strip stretches 4.2 miles (6.8 km) across the city and features some of the world’s biggest and most luxurious hotels and casinos.
 With the hot desert sun and long treks between casinos and attractions, there are three free trams and a monorail that you can use to get around specific areas of the Strip and save some wear and tear on your feet!

 The free trams on the Las Vegas Strip are located at the Aria, Mandalay Bay, and Mirage casinos.
 They offer an easy connecting ride between nearby casinos and run daily, starting at 8 AM.
 You can catch them until 9 PM on Monday through Thursday and as late as 2 AM on weekend nights.

-The electric trams offer an easy and free way to get across one of America’s most incredible tourist destinations.
-They continuously run between the three casinos (during normal operating hours) and are a great option to pack more activities and destinations into your trip!
+The electric trams offer an easy and free way to get up and down one of America’s most incredible tourist destinations.
+Each tram continuously runs its route (during normal operating hours) and is a great option to pack more activities and destinations into your trip!

-In this article, I’ll discuss everything you need to know about using the free trams in Vegas, including the routes and nearby attractions, plus I’ll also cover the paid Las Vegas monorail option for getting up and down the Strip.
+In this article, I’ll discuss everything you need to know about using the free trams in Vegas, including the routes and nearby attractions, plus I’ll also cover the paid Las Vegas monorail option for getting up and down the Strip on the east side.

 Table of Contents